 ARTIST: Otto RiganDATE: 1994LOCATION: City Hall Plaza, 200 W. Washington St. TYPE: Memorial and SeatingMATERIALS: concrete, Arizona sandstone, cast glass, bronze, landscaping, lightingBUDGET: $300,00DISTRICT: 7ZIP CODE: 85003

-The Phoenix Public Employee Memorial can best be described as a relatively intimate space, protected by earth berms, a surrounding stone wall and mature desert landscape, neatly tucked into the middle of a very active public plaza.
-The primary purpose of this space is to document those City employees who have lost their lives in the line of duty.
-The outer cradle wall is nine feet high by two feet thick, rough hewn, stone wall that encloses a space fifty foot in diameter.
+The Phoenix Public Employee Memorial is the site of an annual ceremony – usually in February – honoring City employees who have lost their lives in the line of duty.
+The outer memorial wall – made with stacked, rough-hewn stones, is nine feet high and two feet thick.
+It encloses a courtyard space that is fifty feet around.
 In shape and in texture, the dry-stacked sandstone wall appears much like a Hohokam or Anasazi ruin.
-Cradled by this wall is an inner wall built of sandstone and glass.
-This inner wall is 60 feet in length and 7 foot high, and supports five sweeping tiers of solid cast glass bricks on which the names and department of those employees who have lost their lives are engraved.
-Facing the wall is a semicircular seating area designed to help shelter the central space of the Memorial and to act as a built-in bleacher area.
+Cradled by this wall is an inner wall of sandstone and glass.
+Sixty feet long and seven high, the inner wall contains five sweeping tiers of solid cast glass bricks engraved with the names and department of fallen employees.
+Rigan designed the semicircular seating across from the bricks as a place for visitors to sit and think of those the memorial honors.